McDonnell Douglas F/A-18 Hornet: Combat operations

 On 24 January 1991, F/A-18A bureau number 163121, from USS Theodore Roosevelt, piloted by Lt H.E.
 Overs, was lost due to an engine failure or loss of control over the Persian Gulf.
 The pilot ejected and was recovered by USS Wisconsin.
 On 5 February 1991, F/A-18A bureau number 163096, piloted by Lieutenant Robert Dwyer was lost over the North Persian Gulf after a successful mission to Iraq; he was officially listed as killed in action, body not recovered.

 As the A-6 Intruder was retired in the 1990s, its role was filled by the F/A-18.
 The F/A-18 demonstrated its versatility and reliability during Operation Desert Storm, shooting down enemy fighters and subsequently bombing enemy targets with the same aircraft on the same mission.
 It broke records for tactical aircraft in availability, reliability, and maintainability.

 Both U.S. Navy F/A-18A/C models and Marine F/A-18A/C/D models were used continuously in Operation Southern Watch and over Bosnia and Kosovo in the 1990s.
 U.S. Navy Hornets flew during Operation Enduring Freedom in 2001 from carriers operating in the North Arabian Sea.
 Both the F/A-18A/C and newer F/A-18E/F variants were used during Operation Iraqi Freedom in 2003, operating from aircraft carriers as well from an air base in Kuwait.
 Later in the conflict USMC A+, C, and primarily D models operated from bases within Iraq.

 An F/A-18C was accidentally downed in a friendly fire incident by a Patriot missile when a pilot tried to evade two missiles fired at his plane and crashed.
 Two others collided over Iraq in May 2005.

-As of 2017, the USMC plans to use the F/A-18 until the early 2030s.

 The last operational deployment of the F/A-18C Hornet in U.S. Navy service was aboard the USS Carl Vinson and ended on 12 March 2018.
 The aircraft briefly went back to sea for routine carrier qualifications in October, but it was retired from active Navy service on 1 February 2019.
 The type continued to be used by reserve units, primarily for adversary training.
 The actual final Navy F/A-18C operational flight occurred on 2 October 2019.

+As of 2024, The United States Marine Corps operated a fleet of 179 F/A-18C and D Hornets, with plans to keep them operational with upgraded radars and electronics until 2030, when they are scheduled to be fully replaced by the Lockheed Martin F-35 Lightning II.